 Table of Contents

-Here’s how energy-intensive Bitcoin’s Proof of Work consensus mechanism really is and what’s being done to offset it.
+Here’s how energy-intensive Bitcoin’s Proof of Work consensus mechanism is and what’s being done to offset it.

 Buy BTC in App